natalan/sass-theme-json/README.md

 Transform JSON into SASS.

-We use this at Pazien to share theme colors stored in JSON between JS and SCSS files.
+Use it to share theme colors stored in JSON between JS and SCSS files.

 Inspired by [json-sass](https://github.com/indexzero/json-sass) module that is not longer maintained.